awslabs/stickler/.github/ISSUE_TEMPLATE/bug_report.md

 - what the error is
 - any fixes tried
 - where the error may be stemming from (file, line number)

+**Actual Behavior**
+A clear and concise description of what actually happened, including any error messages or unexpected outcomes

 **Expected behavior**
 A clear and concise description of what you expected to happen.